scepter914/mmcarrot/tools/rerun_visualization/README.md

 It has only sensor data and it doesn't have ego vehicle pose and timestamp.
 So if you want to add detail information like [rerun example](https://github.com/rerun-io/rerun/tree/2acbb15ec8bf661db94139d5e3bc006f43ba1a57/examples/python/nuscenes_dataset), you need to implement visualization scripts for each dataset.

+- Different coordinate with robotics coordinate

+This tool visualize by mmdetection3d coordinate.
+It may be different from usual robotics coordinate.

 - Only python implement

 [Rerun](https://github.com/rerun-io/rerun) is implemented by Rust.